-The definition of the BPE in covariant configurations is an important direction that deserves further exploration.
-In the static configurations where the subsystems and the complement A'B' are confined in a time slice, the position for the partition points in A'B' is determined by one parameter.
-The number of the balance conditions equals the position of the partition points.
-However, for covariant configurations, one needs two parameters to determine the position of one partition point, while the number of balance conditions is the same as the static case; hence they are not enough to determine the positions for all the partition points.
+So far, quantities like the reflected entropy, EWCS, and EoP in covariant configurations are rarely studied (see [109, 110] for examples).
+The BPE we have defined can be naturally extended to covariant configurations.
+Our calculation in 3-dimensional flat holography shows a perfect match between the BPE and the EWCS in totally covariant configurations.
+It will be very interesting to explore the covariant configurations in AdS/CFT.
+In the static configurations where the subsystems and the complement A'B' are confined on a time slice, the position for any partition point in A'B' is determined by a single parameter and the number of the balance conditions equals the number the partition points.
+This helps us determine all the positions of the partition points using the balance requirements.
+However, for covariant configurations, one needs two parameters to determine the position of one partition point, while the number of balance conditions is the same as the static case, which is not enough to determine the positions of all the partition points in A'B'.
+Similar to [98], we expect additional balance requirements to appear if we consider the more generic CFTs with different left and right moving central charges.
+We hope to come back to this point in the near future.